 If you’re considering this look for your home here are a few things you may want to consider.

 Softwood vs hardwood

 The pale Scandi look is sometimes achieved with softwood flooring like pine or Douglas fir but this requires regular maintenance and a lot of cleaning.
 Softwood will also scratch and wear very easily so you need to be willing to put up with a certain amount of scuffing and imperfection.

-You may have your heart set on solid wood or engineered wood flooring but don’t discount laminate, particularly if you are trying to work to a slightly tighter budget.
-If you like the appearance of Douglas Fir or pine but need something more hard wearing take a look at Wembury Polar Pine laminate.
+You may have your heart set on solid wood or engineered wood flooring but don’t discount Stratex, particularly if you are trying to work to a slightly tighter budget.
+If you like the appearance of Douglas Fir or pine but need something more hard wearing take a look at Brecon Blanche Oak.
 It has a clean fresh feel that’s perfect for creating a Scandinavian inspired look but with a tough scratch resistant finish that makes it ideal for any area of the home that needs to be able to withstand a little more wear and tear.

 Colour and Finish

 Wood flooring comes in a huge range of options – my desk is currently swamped with samples.
 I particularly like Goodrich Whitened Oak – a pale, ash toned parquet with a slightly rustic character.

 Lighter still is Cotton Oak which has an almost pure white finish.

 As well as colour you’ll also need to consider the finish.
 Here the options include brushed matt or unfinished surfaces through to oiled or lacquered wood.
 Pale timber often looks particularly good with the former in my view.
 Goodrich Ecru Oak (new to the Woodpecker range this month) has an unfinished look and texture which gives it a beautifully natural feel.